Souvik0216J/To-Do-List/README.md

 ## Credits

--Icons provided by Boxicons and Pictures taken from Google.
+- Icons provided by Boxicons and Pictures taken from Google.